Mother Refuses To Get An Emotional Support Animal For Her Daughter Because She Doesn't Like Dogs

 Addressing parental attitudes towards mental health can be essential for fostering healthier family dynamics.
 Encouraging parents to validate their children's feelings and experiences can promote emotional growth and resilience.

-Therapeutic interventions, such as family therapy, can provide a safe space for families to explore these dynamics and improve communication.
+Therapeutic interventions can provide a safe space for families to explore these dynamics and improve communication.

 Providing information about the therapeutic benefits of emotional support animals can help address concerns.